 Splunk INC is a multinational software platform based company whose software (Splunk) is used for indexing the machine data.
 Machine data can be converted into actionable information which helps in making data-driven decisions.
 The Splunk platform aggregates and analyzes the data from different sources such as programming interface and log information from websites, mobile devices, application servers, etc. Conversion of machine data into operational intelligence can help the Splunk customers in gaining awareness about what is happening over its IT environment in real-time.

 [Related Blog: Splunk Architecture]

-Splunk is an SIEM software platform which brings out the hidden insights out of machine data or other forms of big data and alerts the organization if any suspicious activity attempts to steal the data.
+Splunk is a SIEM software platform which brings out the hidden insights out of machine data or other forms of big data and alerts the organization if any suspicious activity attempts to steal the data.
 Splunk is capable of reading any kind of data, be it structured, unstructured, or semi-structured.
 Once done with reading data, Splunk allows you to search, tag, create reports and dashboards from this data.
-These reports will explain us the activities that are happening across the organization.
+These reports will explain to us the activities that are happening across the organization.

 Splunk has become very powerful with the invention of big data technologies, and it can ingest information from any kind of data, which may or may not be the machine data, and performs analytics on big data.
 Splunk has evolved from a simple log analysis tool to becoming an analytics performer on Big data.

 Let’s have a look at the key differences between IBM QRadar and Splunk by considering the below factors.